ZhianMai/Multi-threading-in-Java/README.md

 #### 2.1 (Danger) Stop a thread :link:[link](src/johnston/thread/communications/ThreadStop.java)
 Calling stop() method of a thread can immediately terminate that thread.

 This operation is not safety.
-If the thread being stopped holds a lock, then it would not release it.
-If the thread being stopped is using database, then it would cause data inconsistency.
+If a stopped thread holds a lock, then it would not release it.
+If the thread which is about to stop is using database, then it would cause data inconsistency.
 So this method is @Deprecated.

 #### 2.2 Thread Join :link:[link](src/johnston/thread/communications/ThreadJoin.java)